LiaCohn/product_unifier/README.md

-# Product Dedup (Final Script: `main.py`)
+# Product Dedup

-This repository now uses a single final script: `main.py`.

-The script solves the task:
+The script attempts to solve the task:
 - find duplicate products with inconsistent names (Hebrew/English variants),
 - group duplicates transitively,
 - and output the lowest price for each product's group.